SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 because they contain only one write access to the structure.

 For example,
-consider the earlier example of letting a player balance points between health and energy.
+another action that players have in the game is to balance the number of points they have for health and energy.
+The code listing below shows three ways to implement that action.

+..
+XXX Call out that the first approach will be an error?

 ::